mjmlab/protocols/gene_complementation_klebsiella.md

       * Use the [pGP-Tn7-Gm backbone](https://www.ncbi.nlm.nih.gov/nuccore/JQ429758.1?report=gbwithparts&log$=seqview) as the vector fragment, and amplify the vector from base pairs 1871 to 1824 (The MCS of the backbone).
       * Add the *in silico* insert DNA cassette as a fragment to the vector.
 3. Use the primers from NEBuilder to perform Gibson Assembly.
-4. Using heat shock, transform the donor strain vector into chemically competent β3916 E. *coli* cells (MJM628).
+4. Using heat shock, transform the donor strain vector into chemically competent β3914 E. *coli* cells (MJM628).
+     * In the future, use MJM1424
-5. Use PCR screening to determine if the Gibson Assembly and transformation was successful.
+6. Use PCR screening to determine if the Gibson Assembly and transformation was successful.

 ## Transform recipient vector into recipient strain